My boss startled as I said, “I’m Jade. I’m just a regular guy,” while introducing myself in front of my coworkers.

 Society Wants Us to Keep Competing

-Our society is in competition for centuries, whether we like it or not.
+Our society is in competition for centuries, love it or hate it.
 While our ancestors competed for food and territory, modern society competes for status and wealth.

 We compete who gets to win many customers.
-We compete who gets more followers on Instagram or Facebook.
+We compete who gets more followers on Instagram.
 We compete in schools, in workplaces, and even in our families.

-That’s the reason why we’re driven to become the best of the best, especially in our jobs or careers.
+That’s the reason we’re driven to become the best of the best, especially in our jobs or careers.
+Because if we’re the best, it’s more likely we’re at the top of our game.

 Yes our actions matter, but sometimes our intentions matter more.